 What is a Car Lease?

-Leasing a vehicle is becoming a very popular way of owning a car (oh wait, it’s not really your car).
+Leasing a vehicle is becoming a very popular option of owning a car (oh wait, it’s not really your car).

 Okay, let’s talk about some positives.
 It is great primarily because you get a brand new spanking car of the current or next year model for set amount of time instead of paying that sticker price of the vehicle and another reason would be good is if you are using your car for business where you can write it off for tax reasons, but not many young adults run a business.
 But in case you do, then leasing might be the best option.